Blog

 Why Choose Melbicom

-At Melbicom, we offer hundreds of ready-to-go dedicated servers located in Tier III/IV data centers across the globe with enterprise-grade security features at budget-friendly prices.
+At Melbicom, we offer 1,400+ ready-to-go dedicated server configurations located in Tier III/IV data centers across the globe at budget-friendly prices.
 Our network provides up to 200 Gbps per-server speed, and we offer NVMe-accelerated hardware, remote management capabilities, and free 24/7 support.